golemfactory/golem-architecture/arch-snapshot/arch.md

 it.
 One key consideration is ensuring backward compatibility within the protocol.
 Two important aspects should be
 addressed:
 - Breaking changes can fragment the network, disrupting communication between newer and older software versions.
-- New features should be implemented in a way that avoids silently breaking existing implementations
+- Seemingly compatible new features might silently break existing implementations, causing unexpected failures.

 While the first problem may seem more important, the second is actually more dangerous.
 Breaking the network should be avoided whenever possible, but given that Golem is still in its early stages of development, it would be unrealistic to